Skip to main content

 Reduce the risk of sudden infant death syndrome (SIDS)

-It's not known why some babies die suddenly and for no apparent reason from sudden infant death syndrome (SIDS), or cot death.
+It's not known why some babies die suddenly and for no apparent reason from sudden infant death syndrome (SIDS).

 Experts do know placing a baby to sleep on their back reduces the risk, and exposing a baby to cigarette smoke or allowing them to overheat increases the risk.